-Polish Paczki is one of my daughter’s favourite recipes.
+This is one of my daughter’s favourite recipes.
 She looks forward to making them every year.
 As Fat Tuesday approaches we both get super excited to carry on our tradition of making these tasty treats.

 Places to stalk Cravings of a Lunatic!

-- 2 packages of active dry yeast Each package of yeast is 7 grams.
-If using jarred yeast you will need 14 grams total.
+- 2 packages active dry yeast (Each package of yeast is 7 grams.
+If using jarred yeast you will need 14 grams total)

 - 1/2 cup sugar